 Her creative practice spans performance, choreography for solo and ensemble work, socially engaged dance and cross-disciplinary collaborations including theatre, music, film and visual art.

 She is a specialist in Choreology (Laban's contemporary developments for the performing arts), an analytical approach to movement which informs and inspires her work in all areas of her practice.

 Helga has performed and presented her work at a variety of national and international festivals and venues including Dance Umbrella (UK), Bonnie Bird Theatre (UK), Theater an der Universität Regensburg (Germany), Laban/Bartenieff Institute of Movement Studies (New York), The Yard Theatre (UK), Echo Echo Festival of Dance and Movement (Northern Ireland) and in Ireland at Cork Midsummer Festival, Cork Opera House, the Firkin Crane and Dublin Dance Festival.

-In 2018 she received an award from Culture Ireland to tour her latest ensemble work 'Helica' to New York for a performance at the Laban/Bartenieff Institute of Movement Studies 40th anniversary celebration and conference.
+Helga has received numerous awards including an Arts Council Dance Bursary (2019), Cork City Council Project Awards (2019, 2018 & 2015), the Arts Council Dance Artist in Residence Award (2018 & 2017) and a Cork City Council Arts in Context Award (2013).
+In 2018 she was awarded a grant from Culture Ireland to tour her latest ensemble work Helica to New York for a performance at the Laban/Bartenieff Institute of Movement Studies 40th anniversary celebration and conference.